Today, we’ll be reviewing the Shure SM48, the hyper-budget model of the SM58.

 Shure is renowned for making reliably good-sounding products that are affordable.
 Let’s see if the SM48 upholds this reputation.

-Our verdict on the Shure SM48
+Final verdict on the Shure SM48 3.5

-They’re a little less than half the price of an SM58 or SM57, and perform relatively well for what they are.
+If you’re a live venue owner on a budget, the SM48 is a great option to consider.
+It’s a little less than half the price of an SM58 or SM57 and performs relatively well for what it is.

 Untrained ears won’t hear a difference, and for live performances, the limitations of the SM48 won’t register as much to begin with.

-Available at: SweetwaterAmazonPolar pattern and frequency response
+Polar pattern and frequency response

-The SM48 is a dynamic microphone with a unidirectional cardioid polar pattern as well as a frequency response of 55 Hz – 14 kHz.
+The Shure SM48 is a dynamic microphone with a unidirectional cardioid polar pattern as well as a frequency response of 55 Hz – 14 kHz.

 On paper, the SM48 is nearly identical to the Shure SM58.
 However, there is a key distinction.
 Unlike the SM58, the SM48 doesn’t have an impedance matching transformer, making the mic perform differently.